 Data from the latest American Customer Satisfaction Index Restaurant Report backs this up.
 The report shows that full-service restaurants experience greater satisfaction than fast-food chains.

-Texas Roadhouse won the top spot for customer satisfaction.
+Texas Roadhouse won the one of the top spots for customer satisfaction.
 It retains the top spot at 83% ousting Cracker Barrel and Longhorn Steakhouse.

 9. Target: Overcome Fear For Large Purchases